mkdoc/mkpi/README.md

   // implement macro logic
   cb();
 }

 mkpi({grammar: grammar});
 ```

-You macro function will then be executed when the `<? @custom-macro ?>` processing instruction is encountered.

 ### Grammar

-These macros are defined in the default grammar.
+These macros are defined by the default grammar.

 #### @include